David-Else/simple-coding-project-manager/README.md

 Utility to allow the selection of a project to edit using the command line by browsing a fixed format folder structure.

-Designed for simplicity, it can be used with any programming language, but currently only has additional features for JavsScript/TypeScript.
+Designed for simplicity, it can be used with any programming language.
+Currently it only has additional features for JavsScript/TypeScript.
 It assumes use of [pnpm](https://github.com/pnpm/pnpm) as your package manager.

          Dir structure in PROJECT_FOLDER must have two levels for selection: